-The Network for the New Diplomatic History is an informal group of scholars whose work focuses broadly on the historical study of diplomats, their methods and their cultural, political and social milieux.
-Diplomatic history itself is very old but is now being rediscovered as historians have become more receptive to trends in cultural studies, to advances in the social sciences, and to the mutual incorporation of state and non-state actors into the study of global, international, and transnational history.
+The Network for New Diplomatic History is a group of scholars whose work focuses broadly on the historical study of diplomats, their methods, and their cultural, political and social milieux.
+Diplomatic history as a discipline is now being rediscovered as historians have become more receptive to trends in cultural studies, to advances in the social sciences, and to the mutual incorporation of state and non-state actors into the study of global, international, and transnational history.
 This in turn is transforming our understanding of ‘diplomacy’ and the identity of ‘the diplomat’.